-- 40. Given the separation of over 25m to the closest neighbour and position of windows proposed, the proposed development would not result in undue overlooking of existing or future neighbouring properties.
+- 34. Given the separation and position of windows proposed, the proposed development would not result in undue overlooking of existing or future neighbouring properties.
 Nor would it be overbearing and/or result in the loss of light.
-Accordingly, no harm to the residential amenity of neighbouring properties would result from the proposal. - 41.
+Accordingly, no harm to the residential amenity of neighbouring properties would result from the proposal. - 35.
 The dwellings would meet the Nationally Described Space Standards and include garden spaces in accordance with Local Plan policies HOU12 & HOU15.
 It is therefore considered the proposed new dwellings would provide a good standard of amenity for future residents.